Loading...

 The Brown School is an approved provider of Social Work CEs in Missouri and Illinois.
 To earn credit, attendees must arrive at the scheduled time, attend the entire course, and complete an online course evaluation.
 You may still qualify for partial Social Work Missouri and Illinois CEs if you miss part of the training.
 CE Certificates will be available online within 10 business days of course completion by visiting your learner profile at https://ce.wustl.edu/portal/logon.do?method=load&parentSite=brown.
 You will receive an email notification with specific instructions for accessing the online certificate when it is available.

-For more information about CEs, accessibility, refund/cancelation policy, our grievance policy or other inquiries please visit our About Us page or email brownprofdev@wustl.edu.
+For more information about CEs, accessibility, refund/cancellation policy, our grievance policy, or other inquiries, please visit our About Us page or email brownprofdev@wustl.edu.

 Prerequisites